 - If wearing face covering, avoid touching it or it may become contaminated.

-This policy provides clarity to clients and staff ahead of sessions starting:
+This policy provides clarity to clients and staff ahead of RECORDING sessions:

 - Food and drink should only be consumed in the kitchen area, and breaks should be staggered or taken outside.

-- Clients need to be aware that they might need to book more time than usual to complete a project due to the need for more overdubs.
+- Clients need to be aware that they might need to book more time than usual to complete a project due to the need for more overdubs/time for cleaning.